shanevanheerden/shanevanheerden.github.io/_posts/2023-08-28-an_interview_with_shane_van_heerden.md

 ---
 layout: distill
 title: 🚀 An Interview with Shane van Heerden
-description: Senior Data Scientist at Luno
+description: Life in the shoes of a Senior Data Scientist at Luno
 date: 2023-08-28
 tags: Personal
 giscus_comments: true